The two most common types of e-commerce websites are:

-- Business-to-Consumer (B2C): typically designed for selling goods and services to consumers.
+- Business-to-Consumer (B2C): designed for selling goods and services to consumers.

 - Business-to-Business (B2B): used to build strategic relationships with other businesses, and to ease the supply and procurement processes that characterize trade among those organizations.

-The following example shows a B2C type of shopping flow and the actions and tasks involved.
+The following example shows a B2C shopping flow and the actions and tasks involved.

 - Cart created.

-When the customer returns to the website, the cart is made available for continued shopping.
-Already, in this early step, the system performs an inventory and pricing check to look for availability in the warehouse, and discounts for selected products in the cart.
-This is updated if and when the customer returns to the cart.
+If the customer returns to the website, the cart is available for continued shopping.
+Already, in this early step, the system performs inventory and pricing checks for warehouse availability and discounts for products in the cart.
+These checks are updated if the customer returns to the cart.

 - Start checkout.

-When the customer decides to complete the purchase and chooses to proceed to checkout, the first step of the checkout procedure is initiated.
+When the customer completes the purchase and proceeds to checkout, the first step of the checkout procedure is initiated.

 - Add address.